faruto/website/theme/README.md

+# Spyder Website Theme

+Based on the following, made changes to:

+footer.html

 # pelican-bootstrap3

 This is a Bootstrap 3 theme for Pelican.
 It's fully responsive.
 Bootstrap 3 has seen an official, final release now, so